gamesbook/pyprototypr/docs/core_shapes.rst

       - *dot_stroke*  - sets the color of the dot (note that the dot is "filled in" with that same color); defaults to the stroke of the shape that it is part of
-      - *cross* - sets the height and width of the lines that cross at the centre
+      - *cross* - sets the length of each of the two lines that cross at the centre
       - *cross_stroke*  - sets the color of the cross lines; defaults to the stroke of the shape that it is part of
       - *cross_stroke_width* - sets the thickness of the cross lines